GracesGames/SpaceShooter2DKit/docs/documentation.md

 __Health Pickup__

-BP_HealthPickup is a pickup that return a set amount of health to the player
+BP_HealthPickup is a pickup that return a set amount of health to the player.

 __Nuke Pickup__

-BP_NukePickup is a pickup that adds one nuke ammo to the player
+BP_NukePickup is a pickup that adds one nuke ammo to the player.

 __Shield Pickup__

-BP_ShieldPickup is a pickup that activates the shield of the player
+BP_ShieldPickup is a pickup that activates the shield of the player.

 __Weapon Upgrade Pickup__

-BP_WeaponUpgradePickup is a pickup that upgrades the weapon of the player
+BP_WeaponUpgradePickup is a pickup that upgrades the weapon of the player.

 ### Projectiles